RUNLOCALAIv38

 Which GPUs work with Exo?

 Exo supports Apple Metal, NVIDIA CUDA.
-CPU-only inference is also possible but slow.
+CPU-only operation is also possible but typically slower.

 Reviewed by RunLocalAI Editorial.
 See our editorial policy for how we evaluate tools.